claudioc/boxedo/README.md

 ## Missing Features for First Release

 ### No Authentication & Authorization
 Currently, Joongle lacks built-in login or user management features.
 Planned improvements include pluggable authentication and authorization systems.
 I want to lay out all the most important features before deciding who-can-do-what.
-This means that at this time Joongle **does not provide any login** capability.
+This means that at this time Joongle **does not provide any login** capability, and there is no concept of "user" whatsoever.
 You use it for yourself, as you own Knowledge Base, or you would help me with adding that feature

 In the interim, you can secure access using a reverse proxy (e.g., nginx) but note that Joongle won't distinguish between users once "logged in."

-### Media Support
-Support for embedding images or videos is not yet implemented and is envisioned as a pluggable feature.

 ### Configuration
 Configuration is rudimentary and spans multiple files.
 Default settings work out of the box for quick experimentation.